RobotOptimist/macivor/content/blog/mlnet-v-python-multiple.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.2, random_state = 0)
 ```

-We train the model using the exact same function as we used for simple regression.
+We train the model using the exact same function as we used for simple linear regression.
 The `LinearRegression` function is capable of training models for simple and multiple regression.

 ``` python
 from sklearn.linear_model import LinearRegression